jboss-developer/jboss-eap-quickstarts/template/README.md

 _This file is meant to serve as a template or guideline for your own quickstart README.md file.
 Be sure to replace QUICKSTART_NAME and YOUR_NAME, with the appropriate values._

+Contributor instructions are prefixed with 'Contributor: '

 What is it?
 -----------

-This is where you provide an overview of what the quickstart demonstrates.
+Contributor: This is where you provide an overview of what the quickstart demonstrates.
 For example:

  * What are the technologies demonstrated by the quickstart?
  * What does it do when you run it?